laminas/laminas-mvc-plugin-flashmessenger/docs/book/basic-usage.md

 # Basic Usage

-In the following example, a flash message is set in an edit action and the rendering is done after a redirect.
+In the following example, a flash message is set in a controller action and the rendering is done after a redirect.

 ## Create a Flash Message

-Set a message to the messenger in a controller action, e.g. `module/Album/Controller/AlbumController.php`:
+Store a message in the messenger of a controller action, e.g. `module/Album/Controller/AlbumController.php`:

 ```php
 namespace Album\Controller;